 95% refund (less fees and any costs) if cancelation is before 3 months.

 50% refund if cancelation within 3 months of arrival.

 When is check in / check out time?

 Checkin is at 2pm and Check out is at 11am.
 We will do our best to make sure you are comfortable and taken care of outside these hours however please try to adjust your travel arrangements accordingly.

 Do you arrange transportation to/from Kenyaways?

-Yes we do advise that we arrange your taxi transfer from the airport, train station or town or any other location you might need collecting from.
-It is an extra cost, much cheaper than normal taxi and much more convenient than Public transport.
+Yes we do advise that we arrange your taxi transfer from the airport, train station or town or any other location you might need collecting from at any time of day.
+It is an extra cost, but our taxi partner offers us a much better rate than other taxi services and it much more convenient than Public transport.
+Current Rates (Oct 2018):